cristinetamayo/cristinetamayo/README.md

 - 👋 Hi, I’m @cristinetamayo
 - 👀 I’m interested in languages
 - 🌱 I’m currently learning the basics
-- 💞️ I’m looking to collaborate on archival work
+- 💞️ I’m looking to collaborate on translation or archival work

 <!---
 cristinetamayo/cristinetamayo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.